SilongHu/XDL_surgeon/README.txt

 4. In Module Level Router, When I input the X-10,Y-10, the program only executes the first step(X-10) and ignore the second step
 5. MLR just focus on Y-direction and the CLB modification(Not tried DSP & BRAM yet).
 6. MLR X-direction INT wire conflicts errors.
+7. MLB INT wire changing problems.(Can't how to change specific wires,eg.GCLK_L_B6_EAST in INT_L.
+GCLK_B3_EAST in INT_R)

 Now, I can convert my generated XDL to NCD file without error, which just focus on the Y-direction of CLB.
 As for X-direction, I can change the corresponding tile location in the PIP, however, when it comes to converting XDL to NCD, the error shows: Can't find arc in tile CLBXX with connecting wires XX and XX, which means I should also change the sink and source simultaneously.

-10.29 Update:
+11.2 Update:
 Fix the errors regarding different CLB type wire conflicts via altering the wireIndex according to its regularity.
-Next step is to focus on different INT type wire conflicts.
+Next step is to focus on different INT type wire conflicts, which is in the progress.